chenxingqiang/secret-sklearn/doc/datasets/loading_other_datasets.rst

   for reading WAV files into a numpy array

-Categorical (or nominal) features stored as strings (common in pandas DataFrames) will need converting to numerical features using :class:`~sklearn.preprocessing.OneHotEncoder` or :class:`~sklearn.preprocessing.OrdinalEncoder` or similar.
+Categorical (or nominal) features stored as strings (common in pandas DataFrames) will need converting to numerical features using :class:`~sflearn.preprocessing.OneHotEncoder` or :class:`~sflearn.preprocessing.OrdinalEncoder` or similar.
 See :ref:`preprocessing`.

 Note: if you manage your own numerical data it is recommended to use an